-The aroma was clean with no off odors.
-It showcased tropical fruit, floral notes and honey.
+The aroma was clean with no off odors and was fruity with notes of honeysuckle.

-The palate had light to medium sweetness, with medium acidity and a light to medium body.
-It offered notes of minerality, tropical fruit, pineapple and honey.
+The palate was off dry to medium in sweetness, with low acidity and had a medium body.
+It presented fruity notes with honeysuckle, apricots, citrus and honey.

 Pairing and Comments

 It paired easily with a sweetened, marinated Tuna Steak I created.
 The pairing took down a little of the sweetness of the wine.
 It was easy drinking, but I prefer a dryer Chenin overall.
 But for $8, it’s a pleasant wine.